 Activity Evidence that supports this approach Challenge number(s) addressed EYFS children are taught in a small groups with high adult ratios.
 Quality teaching in smaller class size groups to provide targeted individual attention, challenge and feedback to children.
-1, 2 EYFS teacher to attend Academy Hub meetings with all EYFS teachers from across the hub to share best practice and ensure quality first teaching.
+1 EYFS teacher to attend Academy Hub meetings with all EYFS teachers from across the hub to share best practice and ensure quality first teaching.
 The Teacher Development Trust (TDT) states that high quality CPD opens the door to raising student achievement.
 John Hattie's synthesis of 800 meta-analyses puts CPD as a large effect size on pupil achievement.
 CPD has the potential to raise the bar and close the gap in pupil attainment.
-Therefore, it is of extremely high importance that our teachers and teaching assistants are able to access high quality training and development which is tailored to their needs 1,2, 3 EYFS staff to attend CPD to maximise learning opportunities for the children.
+Therefore, it is of extremely high importance that our teachers and teaching assistants are able to access high quality training and development which is tailored to their needs 1 EYFS staff to attend CPD to maximise learning opportunities for the children.
 The Teacher Development Trust (TDT) states that high quality CPD opens the door to raising student achievement.
 John Hattie's synthesis of 800 metaanalyses puts CPD as a large effect size on pupil achievement.
 CPD has the potential to raise the bar and close the gap in pupil attainment.
-Therefore, it is of extremely high importance that our teachers and teaching assistants are able to access high quality training and development which is tailored to their needs 1,2,3 Thorough assessment of speech, language and communication for early identification using SpeechLink.
-Bug Club Phonics then intervention to support. assessment of speech, language and communication for early identification using SpeechLink.
-Bug Club Phonics then intervention to Phonics approaches have a strong evidence base that Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-1, 2 indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+Therefore, it is of extremely high importance that our teachers and teaching assistants are able to access high quality training and development which is tailored to their needs 1 Thorough assessment of speech, language and communication for early identification using SpeechLink.
+Bug Club Phonics then intervention to support.
+Bug Club Phonics is a government recommended programme.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Phonics approaches have a strong evidence base that Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+1 indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 3, 4, 5 Improve the quality of social and emotional (SEL) learning.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 4 Improve the quality of social and emotional (SEL) learning.
 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) Embed the use of JIGSAW for PSHE/RSHE across the academy 3, 4, 5
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) Embed the use of JIGSAW for PSHE/RSHE across the academy 2,3